andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 </div>
 ```

-This template container uses the same variable `unread` as in Conditional rendering above.
-Here it’s used inside conditional `:class` attribute so `font-bold` will be applied to names if `unread` is `true`, and `text-gray-500` will be applied to a message and a timestamp if it is `false`:
+This template container uses the same variable `unread` that’s used in the conditional rendering above.
+Here it’s used inside the conditional `:class` attribute so that `font-bold` will be applied to names if `unread` is `true` and `text-gray-500` will be applied to a message and a timestamp if it is `false`:

 <iframe height="640" style="width: 100%;" scrolling="no" title="Objects—Recent single with photo, dot and styles" src="//codepen.io/andgordy/embed/YMzYXO/?height=640&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/YMzYXO/'>Objects—Recent single with photo, dot and styles</a> by And Gordy